Finestwork/pomodoro/README.md

 - Run the npm install command to install all the required packages and dependencies for the project.

+- Before running `npm run dev`, you'll need to create a Firebase project with authentication and Firestore enabled.
+Firebase will provide an object containing the configuration details you'll need to use in PomoTasker.
+Rename `firebase.config.example.json` to `firebase.config.json` and paste the configuration details into the appropriate fields.

-- Once the installation is complete, use the npm run dev command to start the development server and launch the project in your browser.
+- After completing all the above steps, you can now use the npm run dev command to start the development server and launch the project in your browser.

 - You should now be able to use PomoTasker on your local machine.